Volue-Public/energy-mesh-python/docs/source/mesh_concepts.rst

 .. _mesh object model:

 The **mesh object model** is designed to represent the physical infrastructure of a customer's area and assets.
-This can be a hydropower production system with water courses, creeks, reservoirs, waters routs, gates, sensors, hydro plants and so on.
+This can be a hydropower production system with water courses, creeks, reservoirs, water routes, gates, sensors, hydro plants and so on.
 The mesh object model contains relationships and :doc:`attributes (aka properties) <mesh_object_attributes>` between these assets.
 A relationship can represent how a water course is connected to a creek.
 An attribute can be the water level in a reservoir collected over time and the unit of measurement for this water level.

 .. image:: images/hydropower_object_structure.png
    :width: 800